 Coach, Trainer & Referee Courses

-If you want to become a coach, trainer or referee or need to update click on the links below or visit the the PlayNRL.com website and follow the links to the course of your requirements.
+If you want to become a coach, trainer or referee or need to update click on the below link on the PlayNRL.com website and follow the links to the course of your requirements.

 COACHING RUGBY LEAGUE (Website)

 The National Rugby League has implemented a blended delivery of all entry-level coaching courses.
 Blended delivery refers to utilising different delivery methods in completing the required course modules/components.
 We have specifically developed an online component to help ease the time pressure placed on volunteers by limiting the face-to-face contact hours they have previously committed when completing a coaching course.

 - By learning at a time and place that suits their lifestyle

 - Caters for different learning styles

 All entry Level courses are delivered in the following manner:

 1. Online Modules (Each of these modules have assessment questions that the candidate must complete)

 - Teaching and Coaching